 To enable and configure static service pools, you enter the percentage of resources to allocate to each service and then restart the cluster.

-Minimum Required Role: Cluster Administrator (also provided by Full Administrator)
+Minimum Required Role: Cluster Administrator (also provided by Full Administrator) This feature is not available when using Cloudera Manager to manage Data Hub clusters.

 - 1. Select Clusters Cluster name Static Service Pools. - 2.
 Click the Configuration tab.